Suakoko District

-Suakoko District (commonly spelled Suacoco abroad) is one of eight districts located in Bong County, Liberia.
+Suakoko District (commonly spelled Suacoco abroad) is one of twelve districts located in Bong County, Liberia.
 Moreover, it is located in the south central portion of Bong County.
 A majority of the residents in this district are employees with the Phebe hospital and Cuttington University main campus.
 Others within the area are local laborers with workers and students who come into the area in search for jobs and/or education.